feelgd777/portfolio_projects/README.md

-# Anton Smirnov's SQL Portfolio
+# Anton Smirnov's Portfolio

 Hello, and thanks for stopping by!
-This repository contains examples of SQL I've written for solo projects and while working through SQL, machine learning, and other data analytics courses.
+This repository contains examples of Python and SQL and combination of both that I've written for my projects.
 Below are a few highlighted projects, including data visualizations I created using Tableau.
 Feel free to take a look around and [reach out](https://www.linkedin.com/in/amymartikabrown/) if you have any feedback or questions.

 ## Highlighted Projects
 * **School cafeteria violations analysis** - [Tableau](https://public.tableau.com/app/profile/amymartika/viz/ExecutiveOverview_16733205488000/ExecutiveOverview), [Python and SQL](https://public.tableau.com/app/profile/amymartika/viz/ExecutiveOverview_16733205488000/ExecutiveOverview)]: In this project, I used a dataset found on Kaggle to analyze the nature and causes of School cafeteria violations in New York City boroughs.
 I focused on critical violations that pose a high risk to public health.
 My process entailed importing, cleaning, and organizing data and performing EDA in Python and SQL and visualizing with Tableau.